dotnet/EntityFramework.Docs/entity-framework/core/saving/basic.md

 ---
 # Basic SaveChanges

 <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges?displayProperty=nameWithType> is one of two techniques for saving changes to the database with EF.
 With this method, you perform one or more *tracked changes* (add, update, delete), and then apply those changes by calling the `SaveChanges` method.
-As an alternative, <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.ExecuteUpdate%2A> and <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.ExecuteDelete%2A> can be used without involving the change tracker.
+As an alternative, <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.ExecuteUpdate*> and <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.ExecuteDelete*> can be used without involving the change tracker.
 For an introductory comparison of these two techniques, see the [Overview page](xref:core/saving/index) on saving data.

 > [!TIP]
 > You can view this article's [sample](https://github.com/dotnet/EntityFramework.Docs/tree/main/samples/core/Saving/Basics/) on GitHub.

 ## Adding Data

-Use the <xref:Microsoft.EntityFrameworkCore.DbSet%601.Add%2A?displayProperty=nameWithType> method to add new instances of your entity classes.
+Use the <xref:Microsoft.EntityFrameworkCore.DbSet`1.Add*?displayProperty=nameWithType> method to add new instances of your entity classes.
 The data will be inserted into the database when you call <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges?displayProperty=nameWithType>:

 [!code-csharp[Main](../../../samples/core/Saving/Basics/Sample.cs#Add)]